igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 API is simple, but let's look at what is under the hood.

-Crop rectangle will have handles to change geometry of the rectangle.
+Crop rectangle will have handles to change the geometry of the rectangle.
 And in the code I defined a constant to store the size for it.

 ```